CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * I have chosen a simple and raw design.
 * Remember It can always be beautified later on.

+# Introduction to Armatures
+* Learn about the armature object.
+* Add an Armature to your model.

 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.